janaindrajit/primePy/README.md

 # primes
 This module contains several useful functions to work with prime numbers.
-Following the list of all functions.
+For example, extracting all the prime factors (with multiplicity) of a positive integer reasonably fast.
+Following the list of all functions and their running time.

 ## Getting started
 Download the file primes.py and place it in he same directory where your python is installed.
 Or simply run the command `pip install primes` to install the pachage.